-The latter has all the same information, but by reversing the order, you’ve emphasised what you did, rather than what the software did. 💪
+The latter has all the same information, but by reversing the order, you’ve emphasised what you did, rather than what the software did.
+Much more interesting. 💪

-If you can demonstrate leadership, you may want to dedicate a whole separate section for it.
-If you have experience of tutoring or mentoring other students, perhaps younger ones, make sure you highlight it as leadership.
+If you can demonstrate leadership, you may want to dedicate a whole separate section to it.
+Experience of tutoring or mentoring other students, can serve as a good example through peer-assisted study schemes (like PASS) for example.
 Teaching is a different kind of leadership to running a small business or captaining a sports team, but it is leadership nonetheless.
+A

 Congratulations, but how many people were awarded that prize?
 How many applicants or entrants were there and what percentage were successful?
 Was it a regional, national or global award?
 How frequently is the award given?
 It is unlikely that your reader will have heard of the award unless it is widely known.
-So if you’re going to mention awards, give the context where you can so the reader can understand what the prize was for. 🏆
+You might talk about your ranking e.g.

 If you have anything else you want to highlight besides your

-leadership and awards you may still have room for one more optional extras section.
-Try to come up with a better name than
+Leadership and Awards you may still have room for one more optional section.
+Try to come up with a better names for this section than:

 The fact that you enjoy